Renan Ribeiro: Sporting

 In August 2018, Ribeiro was loaned to Sporting CP in the same league, for a fee of €250,000 and the option to make the deal permanent.
 He made his debut for the team from Lisbon on 7 October as a half-time substitute for the injured Romain Salin in a 4–2 loss at Portimonense.

 Ribeiro surpassed Salin and Emiliano Viviano as the first-choice goalkeeper at the Estádio José Alvalade, and in January 2019 the club activated the €1 million permanent transfer clause, tying him to them until 2023.
 Also that month, he helped them win the Taça da Liga with penalty shootout victories over S.C.
 Braga (semi-final) and Porto (final); he saved three times against the former and once more from Hernâni in the latter to lift the trophy on his mother's birthday.

 On 13 April 2019, Ribeiro was sent off after four minutes for a foul on Luquinhas in a 3–1 win at C.D.
 Aves.
 On 25 May he again denied Porto on penalties in the Taça de Portugal final, saving from compatriot Fernando.

 Ribeiro was sent off on 12 December 2019 in the UEFA Europa League, for conceding a penalty in the 34th minute of a 3–0 loss at Austria's LASK; the result meant that Sporting finished second in their group.
 Having spent the second half of that season benched for youth product Luís Maximiano, he announced in April 2020 that he wanted to leave the club.

 Having not played since his red card against LASK, Ribeiro was released on 20 July 2022 with one year remaining on his contract, freeing up €1.3 million in Sporting's annual wages.

 Al-Ahli

 On 26 July 2022, Ribeiro joined Saudi Arabian club Al-Ahli on a one-year deal following his release from Sporting CP.

+Hartford Athletic

+On 7 November 2023, Ribeiro signed with the American USL Championship club, Hartford Athletic, pending league and federation approval.

+His contract with the club was mutually terminated on 7 February 2025.

+Estrela da Amadora

+On June 2025, Ribeiro joined Portuguese club Estrela da Amadora.